containers/youki/docs/src/developer/unwritten_rules.md

 #### Update This Documentation

-Keep this Documentation updated !
-Make sure you add any relevant doc-links and resources to this as you add code, so that it can help newcomers as well as others to find the resources in one single place.
+Keep this Documentation updated!
+Make sure you add any relevant doc-links and resources to this that you found helpful or contains background information required to understand the code, so that it can help newcomers as well as others to find the resources in one single place.